Waste Reduction Week 2025

 Please forward that receipt to events@ecologynorth.ca.
 Include your Group Name associated with your Drop & Go account in your email.

 Please note that Ecology North will not count receipts that do not clearly show the date.
-We will also not accept emails that are not forwarded from the Bottle Depot.

 Uploading your receipts: